The Ultra Handy Japanese and English Example Sentence Finder

 Text to speech functionality by Responsive Voice

-This clock gains two minutes a day.
+This watch needs to be repaired.
+It gains 20 minutes a day.

 He was too tired to go any farther.